OnsenUI/OnsenUI/CONTRIBUTING.md

 Once you have done the pre-release checks above, follow the steps below to publish the core.
  - Increase the version number
+   - Increment the minor version for a release with breaking changes, and the patch version for a release with non-breaking changes
    - `CHANGELOG.md`: Change `dev` to the new version number
    - `package.json`: Change `version` to the new version number
    - Commit and push these changes, with a commit message like: `chore(*): Bump 2.10.2`